the1lab/1lab/src/Cat/Allegory/Morphism.lagda.md

 stipulates that for all $x, y, z$, if $R(x,z)$, then either $R(x,y)$ or $R(y,z)$.
 This is a poor choice of a name, as it is **not** a transitive relation in $\Rel^{co}$.

+Other sources call cotransitive morphisms "symmetric idempotents", though we avoid this terminology, as cotranstive morphisms are not symmetric.
 :::

 ```agda